Locals Love: Stamford Last Updated: November 2023

 In the up-and-coming Harbor Point district, you can stroll the boardwalk, stop into bars and restaurants, even rent a kayak or a paddleboat.
 The district hosts live music and performances, block parties, farmer’s markets, craft shows, movie nights, and more throughout the year.
 There’s even a trolley from downtown and the train station to take you there.
 This is also the spot where you will find SoundWaters, a replica of a 19th-century schooner offering afternoon and sunset sails in Long Island Sound.

 The Avon Theatre Film Center plays first-run independent and art films you might not see at your local multiplex.
 For entertainment that's a little bit different, Stamford Media Center is where some of today’s most popular daytime “talk” shows— Like Jerry Springer, Maury Povich, and Steve Wilkos— are filmed, and you can get tickets to be in the audience.

 Off the beaten path, you’ll find a few hidden gems that are favorites of those “in the know.”

 Franklin Street Works is a contemporary art space offering ongoing exhibits and programs, as well as a unique farm-to-table café of its own.
-And the United House Wrecking complex, part of Stamford for over 60 years, invites curious explorers and antique hunters alike scavenge through over 40,000 square feet of furniture, salvaged materials and other treasures.

 In the heart of downtown Stamford, Mill River Park is experiencing a resurgence.
 It’s now home to a new carousel, walking and biking paths, and will soon be getting a fountain and an ice rink.
 Just north of downtown, Mianus River State Park offers hiking and wildlife viewing away from the city lights.
-And the nearby Stamford Museum & Nature Center is home to acres of nature trails, a planetarium, interactive museum, animals and even a working farm.
+And the nearby Stamford Museum & Nature Center is home to acres of nature trails, a planetarium, an interactive museum, animals, and even a working farm.